 After graduation I have become Mechanical Engineer not Software Engineer.
-So I have start learning by myself other computer language: Ada, C, Prolog searching for a useful programming language.
+So I have start learning by myself computer languages to resolve engineering problems: Some of the languages I have try in early days: FORTRAN, BASIC, Pascal, C, Lisp, Prolog, Ada and FoxPro .
 My first useful program was written in: FoxPro.
 That was a 4’th generation programming language.

 Using FoxPro I was able to do alone large scale projects for engineering and accounting.
-The question is: why I was not successful with other languages before?
+The question is: why I was not successful with other languages?
 It was because of the missing features.
-Other languages do not had the functionality required to create complex large applications.
+Other languages do not had the functionality required to create complex business applications.

-I have seen many developers struggling in with the language.
-While I was delivering successful results on a small PC for engineering other developers from the computer department struggled, using outdated computer languages.
+I have seen many developers struggling with primitive languages.
+While I was delivering successful results on a small PC with FoxPro other developers from the computer department, struggled using outdated computer languages like FORTRAN and COBOL.

 Learning Pascal was a blast!
 This language was the most revolutionary and comprehensive language I have ever learned.
-I was not speaking English before learning Pascal.
 Learning every other language was a pain, especially Lisp.

 I have noticed Java much later than others.
-I was busy working with Delphi for a German company.
-So when everyone else was starting singing and dancing: Java, I was not paying attention.
-After a short while I have review Java and I have concluded that is a bad language.
+I was busy working with Delphi for a successful German company.
+So when everyone else was starting singing and dancing on streets: Java, Java, I was not paying attention.
+After a short while I have review Java and I have concluded that is a bad designed language not worth knowing.

-I was right but everyone else seams to fall into a vortex.
-Java has promised to run in web browser.
-It failed to deliver, but the language refused to die.
+I was right then and is true now.
+Everyone else but me seams to fall into a frenzy of adulation.
+Java has promised to run in web browser and do the other things easy.
+It fall short on delivery, but the language refused to die.
 Java RAD created by SUN was a disgrace compared to Delphi but was free.
-Don’t tell me they have not try to copy Delphi because they do.
+Don’t tell me they have not have try to copy Delphi because they do.

-Microsoft was jealous on Java for a short time.
+Microsoft was envious on Java for years.
 So they have stolen Java ideas and made C#, that is much better language than Java now.
 What has Java come up with?
-Almost nothing, just empty promises.
-It is a subset of C++.
-It has restricted users from using pointers and references to functions.
-I do not like restrictions so I do not like Java.
+Almost nothing new, just empty promises to disrupt the industry.
+It is a subset of C++, but pure Object Oriented.
+It has restricted users from using pointers, free functions and references to functions.
+I do not like restrictions hence I do not like Java.

 Python language has gain a lot of popularity lately.
-It is a dynamic language so is a little bit slow (100 times slower then Fortran).
+It is a dynamic language so it is a little bit slow (100 times slower than Fortran or C).
 The programmer productivity is higher though.
-This is due to multi-paradigm approach.
-Also it is interpreter and this helps the beginners to learn it.
-Python has strong influence in computer industry: Swift, Go and Julia are new languages inspired from Python.
+This is due to descriptive syntax elements and multi-paradigm approach.
+Also it is an interpreted language and this helps the beginners to learn it.
+Python has a strong influence in computer industry: Swift, Go and Julia are new languages inspired from Python.

 Language design issues

 - Many languages are using abbreviations for keywords.
-Some new languages like APL are using strange symbols that are not on your keyboard.
-This language had some success but after a while it faded into the past.
-I think APL was a bad idea that injured the industry.
+Some languages like APL are using strange symbols that are not on your keyboard.
+APL had some success at the beginning but after a while it faded into the past.
+I think APL was a bad idea.

 - For pascal here is a link to most famous article published by Brian W. Kernighan, April 2, 1981 AT&T Bell Laboratories, Murray Hill, New Jersey:Why Pascal is Not My Favorite Programming Language .
 This article convinced me to start learning C, but later on I have discover C has problems of it’s own.